bbauska/W3Cx-3of5/README.md

 -   It must not be a descendant of an \<article\>,\<aside\>, \<footer\>, \<header\>, or \<nav\> element.

-And finally, here are some examples (from <a href="https://www.w3.org/TR/html5/grouping-content.html#the-main-element">the HTML5 specification</a>) that mix the \<main\> element with the other sectioning elements already seen in the course:
+And finally, here are some examples (from <a href="https://www.w3.org/TR/html5/grouping-content.html#the-main-element" target="_blank">the HTML5 specification</a>) that mix the \<main\> element with the other sectioning elements already seen in the course:

 ```
 1.  <!-- other content -->